HCY71/view-source-demo/README.md

 - Add the necessary animations.
 - Confirm the styles match the design specifications.

+### Step 6: Functionality (If)

+- Use Formik to handle forms, and Yup for validations.
+- CMS integration, etc...

-### Step 6: Cleanups
+### Step 7: Cleanups (If)

-- Revalidate the parts that marked FIXME: or TODO: or TEMP: keywords, if they're finished, delete the annotations.
+- Revalidate the parts marked with _FIXME:_, _TODO:_, or _TEMP:_ keywords (they are special keywords in my editor).
+If they're finished, delete the annotations.
-- Check if there is any unnecessary **console.log()** that should be removed.
+- Check if there are any unnecessary **console.log()** statements that should be removed.
-- Compress images(if needed).
+- Compress images.